Abusive men come in all shapes and sizes.

 Traits of All Abusive Men

-But the specifics of an abusive relationship can change because different abusers have different levels for each trait.
+The specifics of an abusive relationship can change because different abusers have different levels for each trait and they all find different ways to express their abusive “needs”.

-Lundy Bancroft, author of Why Does He That and with decades of experience counseling abusive men, introduces seven archetypes of abusers:
+Lundy Bancroft, a professional counselor with decades of experience with abusive men, introduces seven archetypes of abusers.

 The demand man believes that his woman is on earth to serve him.